fiftin/DennyTalk/README.md

 DennyTalk
 =========

 Simple messanger for small group of users.
 Working without server.
 Each user connected to other users directly.
-Each user can set avatar and status text, which will be sent to other users in contact list.
+Each user can set avatar and status text.

+To transfer messages used UDP protocol.